Estimated reading time: 9 minutes

 Witness China’s development as an insider

 These days, it’s hard not to pay attention to China.
-By 2030, China is already predicted to be the most powerful economy in the world by all measures.
-In just a few decades, the country has become one of the major global players and a force to contend with.
-A couple of years ago it even managed to overtake the United States as the largest economy in the world, at least if you look at purchasing power.
+China is expected to be the world’s most powerful economy by 2030.
+In just a few decades, the country has become one of the major global players and a force to be reckoned with.
+A couple of years ago, it even managed to overtake the United States as the largest economy in the world, at least if you look at purchasing power.

 Typically whenever China is mentioned, it quickly becomes about the numbers, whether it’s GDP, population, how long China has been around or how many characters there are in the Chinese language.
 And let’s face it, these numbers are a big part of what makes China what it is.
 What we want to talk about in this post, however, is how these numbers relate to YOU – if you’re someone who is thinking about studying in Asia, and considering whether China would be a good place to go.

 1. Future-proof your career by understanding the world’s largest population

 20 percent of the world´s population are Chinese, that’s impressive!
 Photo by Ali Yahya